 If a student is not meeting Satisfactory Academic Progress, they will be at risk of not being eligible for federal student aid.

 The bottom five percent of students passing each course will be internally designated as having a marginal pass.
 The grade is recorded as a pass on the transcript and the designation of marginal pass is NOT reflected on the transcript or MSPE.
 A student’s Faculty Advisor will reach out to him or her in the event of a marginal grade on an examination or in a course to determine the significance of the grade and the need for support.
 A student with three or more marginal course passes will be considered in Monitored Academic Status.

 Monitored Academic Status

 Students will be considered in Monitored Academic Status in the event of any one of the following:

-- Three marginal performances in an academic year.
-Marginal is defined as falling in the bottom five percent of passing grades.
+- Marginal is defined as falling in the bottom five percent of passing grades.

-Students in Monitored Academic Status will be notified in writing of this determination and will be required to meet with their Faculty Advisor and the Director of Programs and Resources for Academic Success to help plan appropriate interventions, and if necessary meet with the financial aid office to understand the impact on any federal and intuitional aid.
-This status is an internal designation only and will not be noted on the transcript or the MSPE.
-Students who meet one of the criteria for Monitored Academic Status as specified above will be advised to prioritize studying for courses, but will not be required to relinquish school-related extracurricular activities.
-Students are permitted to take a Scholarly Year but must remediate any failures before starting the time away from the standard curriculum.
+Students in Monitored Academic Status are not at risk of academic dismissal.
+Monitoring occurs as a mechanism to support students with appropriate interventions and is an internal designation only.
+Students on Monitored Academic Status will be advised to prioritize studying for courses, but will not be required to relinquish school-related extracurricular activities.
+Students are permitted to take a Scholarly Year but must remediate any failures before starting the time away from the standard curriculum

 For Year 1 students in Monitored Academic Status, participation in summer research activities will depend on the nature and timing of any necessary remediation.
 Students should meet with their Faculty Advisor and the Medical Student Research Office to plan their projects.